vmware-archive/raet/README.md

 ## Motivation

-Modern large scale distributed application architectures where components are distributed across the internet on multiple hosts and multiple CPU cores are often based on a messaging or event bus that allows the various distributed components to communicate asynchronously with each other.
+Modern large scale distributed application architectures, wherein components are distributed across the internet on multiple hosts and multiple CPU cores, are often based on a messaging or event bus that allows the various distributed components to communicate asynchronously with each other.
 Typically the messaging bus is some form of messaging queue service such as AMQP or ZeroMQ.
 The message bus supports